Shippensburg University: Rankings

 in Top Performers on Social Mobility, and tied for 33rd place in Top Public Schools.

 Athletics

 Shippensburg University is an NCAA Division II school and one of eighteen schools to compete in the Pennsylvania State Athletic Conference (PSAC).
-The school maintains intercollegiate programs for baseball, basketball (Men & Women), cross country (Men & Women), field hockey, football, lacrosse (Women), soccer (Men & Women), softball, track and field (Men & Women), swimming (Men & Women), tennis (Women), volleyball (Women) and wrestling.
-Several club sports, such as rugby (Men & Women), Ultimate Frisbee and the inline hockey team, also participate in independent leagues.
+The school maintains intercollegiate programs for baseball, basketball (men & women), cross country (men & women), field hockey, football, lacrosse (women), soccer (men & women), softball, track and field (men & women), swimming (men & women), tennis (women), volleyball (women) and wrestling.
+Several club sports, such as rugby (men & women), Ultimate Frisbee and the inline hockey team, also participate in independent leagues.
 The home venue of the university's football and track & field programs is Seth Grove Stadium.
-The team name is the Raiders, and the mascot is "Big Red," a red-tail hawk wearing a pirates hat.
+The team name is the Raiders, and the mascot is "Big Red," a red-tail hawk wearing a pirate's hat.
 The team colors are blue and red.